Tropical Storm Barry (2025): Mexico

 In Tamaulipas, rainfall and winds caused flooding and damage.
 In some areas of the state, 200 mm (7.87 in) of rain fell.
 Three neighborhoods in Tampico were flooded.
 The Tamesí River overflowed, resulting in 5,000 families being affected.
 Two trees fell in the city, damaging electrical lines and a fence.
 In Ciudad Victoria, outer rain bands from Barry triggered street flooding in low lying areas.
 A pedestrian bridge collapsed in Tamiahua as a result of the storm.
 At least 300 tons of salt were lost, affecting more than 40 farmers.
 Thirteen schools were flooded.
 Significant losses in the transportation sector were reported from road closures.
-Over 330 homes were flooded and numerous state and federal highways damaged.
+Over 189 neighborhoods and 500 homes were flooded.
+Numerous state and federal highways damaged.
 Damage to roads is estimated at Mex$65 million (US$3.49 million), with Mex$40 million (US$2.15 million) of damage being done to state highways and Mex$25 million (US$1.34 million) of damage being done to federal highways.
+Landslides left 28 rural communities isolated.
 A man was killed after his car was swept away by an overflowing sewage canal.
+Over 108 crocodiles were sighted and captured.

 In San Luis Potosí, the remnants of Barry caused a stream to overflow, flooding streets.
+Damage was reported in at least seven municipalities.
 In Santa María del Río, fallen trees were reported.
 Damage was reported in at least seven municipalities.
 Water levels rose to 1.6 m (5.25 ft).
-Over 400 homes and 15 vehicles were damaged in the Loma Bonita neighborhood of Tamazunchale.
-Over 100 homes sustained major damage.
+Over 400 homes were damaged in the Loma Bonita neighborhood of Tamazunchale.
 In Axtla de Terrazas, over 1,500 homes were flooded.
+Five streams overflowed, isolating three communities and 50 families.
 The remnants also caused flooding in the Huasteca region, with currents dragging vehicles into the water.
 At least five people were killed in the state: three people were swept away by an overflowing river while riding a razor-type vehicle, and a minor was killed after being swept away by an overflowing river while riding in a car.
+At least 33 people had to be evacuated to shelters.
+The contamination of waterways affected crab and oyster farmers.
+More than 30 vehicles were damaged.
+The government allocated Mex$6.2 million (US$333,000) to support recovery efforts from the storm.
 In Puebla, rising waters forced residents to evacuate from their homes.
 Street flooding stalled vehicles, prompting water-related rescues.
-The government allocated Mex$6.2 million (US$333,000) to support recovery efforts from the storm.